vfarcic/devops24/manuscript/06-jenkins-setup.md

 open "http://$JENKINS_ADDR/computer"
 ```

-If you choose to create a VM with **Vagrant**, you should see that the *docker-build* agent is created and that it is available.
+If you chose to create a VM with **Vagrant**, you should see that the *docker-build* agent is created and that it is available.
 Otherwise, the agent will still be created, but it will NOT be available.
 Don't panic if that's the case.
 Jenkins will use AWS or GCE to spin them up when needed.

-If you choose to use AWS or GCE for spinning agent nodes, you'll notice the list saying *Provision via...*.
+If you chose to use AWS or GCE for spinning agent nodes, you'll notice the list saying *Provision via...*.
 That allows us to spin up the VMs in GCE or AWS manually.
 However, we won't do that.
 We'll let Jenkins Pipeline use that option instead.

-Everything seems to be configured correctly and we can do the last verification.
+Everything seems to be configured correctly, and we can do the last verification.
 We'll create a new job and confirm that it works as expected.

 ```bash
 open "http://$JENKINS_ADDR/newJob"